mdekauwe/FitFarquharModel/README.rst

 Our preferred fitting approach involves the assumption that the Vcmax, Rdfac and Jfac vary between leaves of a single species, however the temperature dependancies (Eav, Eaj, delSv and delSj) of these leaves do not.
 In addition we are fixing Hdv, Hdj and Ear.

 Our previous approach (Lin *et al*.
-2013), broke the fitting approach down into a series of steps:
+2013), split the fitting approach down into a series of steps:

 1. fitting Jmax, Vcmax and Rd at the measurement temperature,
 2. normalising the data to 25 degrees,